Xyclade/MachineLearning/Readme.md

 We could work through the hard ham, but since the building bricks are already here, we leave this to the reader.

 ###Ranking emails based on their content (Recommendation system)
 This example will be completely about building your own recommendation system.
 We will use a subset of the email data which we used in the example [Classifying Email as Spam or Ham](#classifying-email-as-spam-or-ham-naive-bayes).
-This subset can be downloaded [here](https://github.com/Xyclade/MachineLearning/raw/Master/Example%20Data/Recommendation_Example_1.zip).
-Note that this is a set of received emails, thus we lack 1 half of the data, namely the outgoing emails of this mailbox.
+This subset can be downloaded [here](http://spamassassin.apache.org/publiccorpus/20030228_easy_ham.tar.bz2).
+Additionally you need the [stop words file](./Example%20Data/stopwords.txt).
+Note that the data is a set of received emails, thus we lack 1 half of the data, namely the outgoing emails of this mailbox.
 However even without this information we can do some pretty neat ranking as we will see later on.

-For this example, as usual we expect you to have created a new Scala project in your favourite IDE, and downloaded and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library and its dependency [SwingX](https://java.net/downloads/swingx/releases/) to this project.
+To start with this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.

 The first thing to do is to determine what features we will base our ranking on.
 When building your own recommendation system this is one of the hardest parts.
 Coming up with good features is not trivial, and when you finally selected features the data might not be directly usable for these features.

 This is why we will go into detail a bit more on how we select the features and prepare the data.
 However before we can get to this step, its time to extract as much data as we can from our email set.
-Since the data is a bit tedious in it's format we provide the code to do this.
+Since the data is a bit tedious in its format we provide the code to do this.
 The inline comments explain why things are done the way they are.
 Note that the application is a swing application with a GUI from the start.
 We do this because we will need to plot data in order to gain insight later on.
 Also note that we directly made a split in testing and training data such that we can later on test our model.

 ```scala